Mapping class groups of simply connected 4-manifolds with boundary: Introduction

 Here, the first arrow can be defined by inserting the given loop of diffeomorphisms of $\partial X$ (based at $\Id_{\partial X}$) into a collar of the boundary.
 Taking the basepoint of each group of homeomorphisms to be the respective identity map, the sequence \eqref{eq:exactsequencehtpy} is an exact sequence of groups.
 Here the $\pi_0$ terms are also groups because they are connected components of topological groups.
 The sequence suggests that the problem of whether two homeomorphisms $F_1,\, F_2 \colon (X,\partial X) \to (X,\partial X)$ are isotopic in $\Homeo^+(X)$ can be decomposed into two stages, as follows.

 The first-stage question is purely about $3$-manifolds: are $F_1|_{\partial X}$ and $F_2|_{\partial X}$ isotopic?
-This is a highly nontrivial question in general, but thanks to the current spectacular understanding of 3-manifolds, we have a good chance of being able to decide.
-Self-homeomorphisms of $\partial X$ must respect the prime decomposition~\cite{Kneser,Milnor-prime-decomp} and the JSJ decomposition~\cite{Jaco-Shalen,Johannson}; see also~\cite{Hatcher-3-manifolds-notes}.
-Restricting to geometric pieces it often suffices to understand the isometry groups (in the sense of Riemannian geometry), by \cite{Gabai-Smale-conj, Hong-Kalliongis-McCullough-Rubinstein,Bamler-Kleiner-21,Bamler-Kleiner-22} and the references therein.
-For simple 3-manifolds their mapping class groups were known earlier.
-For lens spaces the mapping class groups were computed by Bonahon~\cite{MR710104}, while for Seifert fibred spaces in general see e.g.\ \cite{zbMATH00059795}.
-For Haken 3-manifolds, Hatcher and Ivanov~\cite{Hatcher-homeomorphisms,Ivanov-diffeomorphisms} showed that the mapping class group equals the group of homotopy self-equivalences.
-So with enough work, the first-stage question can in principle be answered with our current knowledge.
+This is a highly nontrivial question in general, but thanks to the current spectacular understanding of 3-manifolds, with enough work, it can in principle be answered.
+First one considers the prime decomposition~\cite{Kneser,Milnor-prime-decomp} and then the JSJ decomposition~\cite{Jaco-Shalen,Johannson,Hatcher-3-manifolds-notes}.
+For geometric pieces it often suffices to understand the isometry groups (in the sense of Riemannian geometry), by \cite{Gabai-Smale-conj, Hong-Kalliongis-McCullough-Rubinstein,Bamler-Kleiner-21,Bamler-Kleiner-22} and the references therein.
+For Seifert fibred spaces in general see e.g.\ \cite{zbMATH00059795,MR710104}, and for Haken 3-manifolds see \cite{Waldhausen-Haken-3-manifolds,Hatcher-homeomorphisms,Ivanov-diffeomorphisms}.

 If there is no isotopy between $F_1|_{\partial X}$ and $F_2|_{\partial X}$, then certainly $F_1$ and $F_2$ are not isotopic.
 So let us assume that the 3-manifold question has been solved affirmatively.
 Then, after an isotopy of $F_1$ supported in a collar of $\partial X$ we can assume that $F_1|_{\partial X} =F_2|_{\partial X}$.
 We may ask the second-stage question: is $G:=F_2\circ F_1^{-1}\in \Homeo^+(X,\partial X)$ in the image of $\pi_1 \Homeo^+(\partial X)$?
 By Theorem~\ref{theoremA}, when $X$ is not spin (resp.~is spin), this is equivalent to the question of whether $\Delta_G$ (resp.~the pair~$(\Delta_{G},\Theta(G))$), can be killed by inserting a loop of self-homeomorphisms on $\partial X$ in a boundary collar.
 Equivalently: can the algebraic invariant be \emph{realised} by such a collar loop?
 As a loop in the collar can never produce a nontrivial automorphism of $H_2(X)$, if $G_*\colon H_2(X)\to H_2(X)$ is nontrivial then certainly $G$ is not in the image of $\pi_1 \Homeo^+(\partial X)$, and thus $F_1$ and $F_2$ are not isotopic in $\Homeo^+(X)$.
 So, let us assume that $G$ determines an element of the topological Torelli group.
 By Corollary~\ref{theoremTorelli}, we finally arrive at the question: can the invariant $\kappa_G$ (resp.~the pair $(\kappa_{G},\Theta(G))$, in the spin case) be realised by a loop of homeomorphisms, or equivalently by a loop of diffeomorphisms~\cite{zbMATH03165165,Hatcher-Smale-conj}, in a collar of the boundary?